SEMICeu/SDG-sandbox/process_and_method/methodology/phase2.md

 * Proposed definition
 * Proposed cardinality

 Tables are a way to provide further information and context to the OOTS data model for specific evidence types, unlike the UML class diagram which can be seen as a visual representation of the OOTS data model for specific evidence types.
-Both form the OOTS data model for specific evidence types referred to in the follwowing steps.
+Both form the OOTS data model for specific evidence types referred to in the following steps.

 </details>